docker/docs/datacenter/ucp/2.1/guides/admin/backups-and-disaster-recovery.md

 As part of your backup policy you should regularly create backups of UCP.

-To create a UCP backup, you may use the `{{ page.docker_image }} backup` command against a single UCP manager, according to the instructions in the next section.
+To create a UCP backup, you can run the `{{ page.docker_image }} backup` command on a single UCP manager.
 This command creates a tar archive with the contents of all the [volumes used by UCP](../architecture.md) to persist data and streams it to stdout.

 You only need to run the backup command on a single UCP manager node.
-Since UCP stores the same data on all manager nodes, you do not need to capture periodic backups from more than one manager node.
+Since UCP stores the same data on all manager nodes, you only need to take periodic backups of a single manager node.

 To create a consistent backup, the backup command temporarily stops the UCP containers running on the node where the backup is being performed.
 User resources, such as services, containers and stacks are not affected by this operation and will continue operating as expected.
-Any long-lasting `exec`, `logs`, `events` or `attach` operations against the affected manager node will be disconnected.
+Any long-lasting `exec`, `logs`, `events` or `attach` operations on the affected manager node will be disconnected.

 Additionally, if UCP is not configured for high availability, you will be